tbensky/PrologScheduling/README.md

 So we have a few classes (numbered 1-13), with some name, and needing to be placed at some time that is consistent with a time slot group.
 Here, `geol-1200-01` needs to be placed on Tues/Thurs according to a time in the group 1 time slots.
 Class #6, or `geol-1206-1` shall be placed as a group 0 class.

-I feel like just which time to choose within a timeslot should be left up to Prolog, so no more specifics on how to place a class will be given.
+I feel like just which time to choose for a class, within a timeslot group, should be left up to Prolog.
+Thus, no more specifics on how to place a class will be given.
 Many might think trying a random time within a group of time slots is the way to go.
 Maybe it is, maybe it isn't.
 Let's just let Prolog grapple with this.

 Believe it or not, as complicated as "computer automated scheduling" may sound, that's it for our application.
 I tell Prolog about valid time slots, and classes.
 From this alone, I want it to place the `M` classes (13 here), into `N` rooms, where `N` is a minimum.
 In practice, this is run for `M=200+` classes, simply by extending the `class()` data set.
 We also have about 6 or 7 time slot groups.